-Genetec State of Physical Security Report reveals Middle East and Africa physical security market is rapidly embracing cloud and hybrid solutions
+Genetec State Of Physical Security Report Reveals Middle East And Africa Physical Security Market Is Rapidly Embracing Cloud And Hybrid Solutions

+Cyber-concerns about cloud security are lessening; channel partners expect increased demand for cloud and hybrid solutions from end users.

-(MENAFN- Weber Shandwick) Dubai, UAE - November 30, 2023—Genetec Inc. (“Genetec”), a leading technology provider of unified security, public safety, operations, and business intelligence solutions, today shared the results of its 2024 State Physical Security report.
-Based on insights from close to 700 physical security leaders - including end users and channel partners based In the Middle East and Africa (MEA) markets, the report looks at the security strategies organizations are putting in place to effectively navigate the realities of a changing industry.
+Dubai, UAE-Genetec Inc. (“Genetec”), a leading technology provider of unified security, public safety, operations, and business intelligence solutions, today shared the results of its 2024 State Physical Security report.
+Based on insights from close to 700 physical security leaders – including end users and channel partners based In the Middle East and Africa (MEA) markets, the report looks at the security strategies organizations are putting in place to effectively navigate the realities of a changing industry.

 The adoption of cloud-based solutions for physical security has been gradually increasing over the past decade, but it is now picking up speed.
 According to the survey, 40% of end users reported that more than 30% of their physical security setups are now either in the cloud or use a combination of cloud and on-premises solutions.
 This is a significant jump from the 24% reported in last year's survey.